aussiebroadwan/taboo/README.md

 ## Deployment with Docker

 Taboo is deployed exclusively with Docker.
-Use the following Docker Compose configuration to run the application:
+Note: A Discord app is required to enable the Discord Activity integration.
+You must provide the Discord client secret and client id as environment variables for Taboo to function properly.
+For guidance on setting up your Discord app, refer to the [Discord Developer Docs].

 ```yaml
 services: